harvardinformatics/informatics-website/docs/resources/Tutorials/installing-command-line-software-conda-mamba.md

     ##### 4. The package I want to install isn't available through conda

     First, search for your package on other software repositories.
-For Python packages (though most of these should be on conda), there is the [PyPI repository](https://pypi.org/) which uses the [pip](https://pypi.org/project/pip/) command line tool to install packages. pip should be installed with Python.
-For R packages, [CRAN](https://cran.r-project.org/) is the repository, and these packages can be installed within R with the `install.packages()` command.
+For Python packages (though most of these should be on conda), there is the [PyPI repository :octicons-link-external-24:](https://pypi.org/){:target="_blank"} which uses the [pip :octicons-link-external-24:](https://pypi.org/project/pip/){:target="_blank"} command line tool to install packages. pip should be installed with Python.
+For R packages, [CRAN :octicons-link-external-24:](https://cran.r-project.org/){:target="_blank"} is the repository, and these packages can be installed within R with the `install.packages()` command.
 Depending on your OS or what programming language you want to install software from, there is likely a repository to search and associated command line tool.
-For example, MacOS has [Homebrew](https://brew.sh/), run with the `brew` command, and JavaScript packages can be found in the [npm registry](https://www.npmjs.com/).
+For example, MacOS has [Homebrew :octicons-link-external-24:](https://brew.sh/){:target="_blank"}, run with the `brew` command, and JavaScript packages can be found in the [npm registry :octicons-link-external-24:](https://www.npmjs.com/){:target="_blank"}.
 There are many other repositories out there, and the program you're interested in should have documentation telling you where it can be found.

     If you've searched repositories for your OS or programming language of interest and haven't found the program you want available on any of them, you may be stuck **building from source**.
 This can be as simple as downloading a script from github with no dependencies.
 But this can also be a very difficult task: it means you are also responsible for installing any dependencies and specifying paths to libraries that the program uses, which, on shared compute systems (like institutional clusters) where one doesn't have full access to all folders, can be unmanageable.
 Hopefully the authors of the program have left very good documentation about how to handle these things...